Alfred Haighton: Literature

 In 1938 Haighton purchased the literary journal De Nieuwe Gids, a work that held a high reputation amongst the Dutch artistic set.
 Under Haighton however the once respected journal became intensely partisan, presenting a highly pro-Nazi Germany line.
 Writers such as Jan Eekhout, a staunchly pro-Nazi novelist noted for his use of archaic and dialect Dutch words as part of an attempt to construct rustic literature, were featured and widely praised under Haighton.

 The Dutch literary establishment reacted negatively to Haighton's stewardship of the magazine, to the point that by 1943 De Nieuwe Gids had only 98 registered subscribers.
-Haighton died suddenly in Beekbergen that same year.
+Haighton died suddenly in Beekbergen that same year, from a heart attack.